How To Avoid Buying In Houston's Flooded Zones

-We have similar neighborhood lists for other parts of Houston that uses real estate data and not just videos and images from third parties.
+We have similar neighborhood lists for other parts of Houston that use real estate data and not just videos and images from third parties.
 Contact us for recommendations or advice.

 Even two years after Harvey, home values and land prices in flood prone areas are materially impacted from the floods.
 Since Houston has just experienced another major storm in the form of Imelda, it's critical for home buyers to be aware of Houston areas flood prone or not and plan appropriately.

 Resale value is an important consideration for home buyers, many of whom see their house as an investment that they expect to appreciate over time.
 In fact, a whopping 84% of homebuyers report that they view a home purchase as a good financial investment, while 42% say that owning a home is better than owning stock.

 A big question this year for homebuyers who are looking at the housing market in Houston TX and are concerned about their home's resale value is, "Should I buy a house that flooded in Harvey?"

-To answer this, we completed a study of over 500,000 Houston homes sales since 2000, with the goal of determining the factors that hurt a home’s resale value.
+To answer this, we completed a study of over 500,000 Houston home sales since 2000, with the goal of determining the factors that hurt a home’s resale value.

 One of the key findings from our study is that there are nine factors that materially impact a home's resale value.